Showing up in Google Maps but no calls

 The Map Pack is a fast decision environment

-In Google Maps, people are not reading like they’re studying.
+In Google Maps, people aren’t reading like they’re studying.
 They’re scanning.
 They want one thing: a quick reason to choose you right now.

 If your listing doesn’t reduce uncertainty in seconds, you lose the click, the call, and the job.